Resources and Recommended Products for People with MCAS and Histamine Intolerance

 Makeup, Personal Care Products:

-100%Pure– this is hands down my favorite makeup and personal care product company.
-I love their makeup, shampoo, soap, and skin care.
+100%Pure– I love their makeup, shampoo, soap, and skin care.
 They do use essential oils.
 Their products are amazing, and they have a very easy, no questions return policy if you react to anything or just don’t like it for any reason.

 Organic Rose Hip Oil – Contains retinoids (form of Vitamin A) that may help stabilize mast cells.
 Very light.